|PLEASE NOTE: |

 - You will learn to read music on the bass guitar.

 - You will learn to quickly and easily read ledger line notes.

 This unique method works on all four of the above disciplines at once.
 Each exercise concentrates the student's attention on one string at a time.
-This allows a familiarity to form between the written pitch and where it can be found on the bass guitar, in addition to improving one's 'feel' for jumping linearly across the bass guitar neck.
+This allows a familiarity to form between the written pitch and where it can be found on the bass guitar, in addition to improving one's "feel" for jumping linearly across the bass guitar neck.
 Along the way you learn how to read music and acquire a formidable control over the instrument.

 Many of my students have asked me how they can improve their comprehension and execution of rhythms.
 This book is an attempt to fill those needs.

-This book's purpose it to help a student learn the notes on each string of the 5-string bass guitar.
+This book's purpose is to help a student learn the notes on each string of the 5-string bass guitar.
 There are some definite right and wrong ways to approach this goal.
 If you are a beginner at trying to read music on the bass guitar you will find it most challenging.
 Stringed instruments are unique in that there are so many places to play the same note.
-For example, the 5-string bass guitar has 5 places to play a B one octave below middle C. Example One shows the location on middle C on the bass clef and a B one octave below middle C. Example two shows the five places this note can be found.
+For example, the 5-string bass guitar has five places to play a B one octave below middle C. Example One shows the location of middle C on the bass clef and a B one octave below middle C. Example two shows the five places this note can be found.